ShevindiRodrigo/Sales-Data-Analysis/ETL process.md

 The DELETE statement conflicted with the REFERENCE constraint "FK__FactSale__Staff___5DCAEF64".
 The conflict occurred in the database "Sales_BIA", table "dbo.FactSale", column 'Staff_Key'.

 *Note: The above code snippets demonstrate the anomalies and their corresponding outputs.*

-Please note that the provided information has been transformed into a markdown format, which is more suitable for documentation purposes.